uswds/uswds-site/pages/patterns/complex-form/overview.md

 ---
-title: Complete a complex form
+title: Complex forms
 permalink: /patterns/complex-form/
 layout: styleguide
 category: Patterns
-lead: Help a user to complete a complex form
+lead: Help a user to successfully complete complex forms
 subnav:
+  - href: /patterns/complex-form/ensure-trust/
+  - href: /patterns/complex-form/progress-easily/
-  - href: /patterns/complex-form/submit-a-form/
+  - href: /patterns/complex-form/keep-a-record/

 ---
 ## Why this matters
-Users need to know what they'll  need to complete a form, and have a sense of the time commitment.
-Users should feel confident that their information has been successfully submitted.
-Users may be stressed, displaced, exhausted, and frustrated.
-Users may be afraid to make  mistakes, and may have limited access to the internet or be using unfamiliar devices that don’t allow them to complete a form in a single session.
+Complex forms can be daunting.
+This is especially true when users are under stress or recovering from trauma.
+Successfully completing complex forms can be overwhelming.
+By supporting users through their interaction with the form, we can help reduce their cognitive load and decrease frustration.

 ## Help users to...
 <div class="usa-card-group flex-row margin-top-2">